PreXident/Replayer/README.txt

 0.2
-Setting the speed of replay in more user-friendly way Experimental gif export - set gif=true in properties and use fastforwarding, gif will be created in dir with savegame
+Setting the speed of replay in more user-friendly way Experimental gif export - set gif=true in properties and use fastforwarding, gif will be created in dir with savegame, its size can be influenced by properties gif.width and gif.height

 0.1
 Initial release